MOTHERLANDS: The Ties that Strangle

 In exasperation at the home situation, Charlie stayed away longer than before.
 ‘Sorry to do this to you, Sis.’
 He hugged her to him and kissed her cheek.
 ‘I’ve signed up down on the port.
 You know I’ve always wanted to work on the boats, like Grandfather Ashworth.’
 Their grandfather had been a leader in the port, a respected river pilot on the Mersey.
 ‘And…try not to answer back so much.
 Just stay out of her way while I’m gone.’

-Ethel endured the domestic situation, comforting herself with thoughts of Charlie’s next visit.
+Day after day, whether on her knees in the coal dust, sweeping out the grate, or looking at her red-raw hands and split fingernails, Ethel comforted herself with thoughts of Charlie’s next visit.
 She imagined his lively step, his tall, golden presence bounding through the doorway, with arms outstretched to give her a hug and twirl her in the air.
 She marveled at the way he brushed off Annie’s demands.

 Ethel watched the children’s backs as they walked down the street to school.
 Then she took a deep breath, and surveying the dank scullery, she confronted the mountain of grinding chores.
 When I used to stop for a chat with the maids, I never really thought much about all this.
 But at least they had each other.